Open-Hexagon/oh3ui/README.md

 ```
 It does exactly the same thing as before, but now the table returned from `require("ui.id_table")()` automatically initializes any keys that it doesn't have yet with an empty table.
 So instead of typing `Id("mybuttonid")` we can type `id_table.mybuttonid`.

 The initialization with an empty table happens in the `__index` function of the metatable which is only called if the key doesn't exist in the original table, so the negligible performance overhead is gone as well as subsequent accesses will no longer call the function.

 ## Custom elements
-One thing I have not yet touched on is how easy it is to define a new element in an imgui like this:
+One thing I have not yet touched on is how easy it is to define a new element in an imgui like this.
 This is the code for the rectangle element.
 ```lua
 local state = require("ui.state")